trssssrt/CheckersAI/README.md

 # CheckersAI
-Simple implementation of the Negamax algorithm in a Checkers board game
+Simple implementation of the Negamax algorithm, with alpha-beta pruning, in a Checkers board game

 ## Heuristic
 CheckersAI changes heuristic according to difficulty.